-Embarkation between 5 and 6 pm at the Quai de Bercy on the Seine in Paris.
+Embarkation after 2.00 pm at the Quai de Bercy on the Seine in Paris.
 Overnight in Paris

 Cycle over the hills and slopes of the Marne valley and through forests and small villages.
 On the way pass the 16th C Château de Montceau.
 During the day enjoy a tasting of the famous Brie de Meaux and Brie noir cheeses.